TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 13/Judges 13.12.md

 ---

-And Manoah said, Now let thy words come to pass: what shall be the ordering of the child, and [how] shall we do unto him?
+Manoah said, "Now let your words happen.
+What shall be the ordering of the child, and [how] shall we do to him?"